Seansadiq/hello-world/README.md

 # hello-world
 just another repository

-Hey I'm Sean this if my first time on github.
+Hey I'm Sean this is my first time on github.
 Im learning how to code.